Namibia Wildlife Sanctuary

 Please enquire for more details!

-Focused research activities around the 8,000 acre reserve:
+Focused research activities around the reserve include:

 - GPS tracking of lions, elephants and rhinos